Because I/O operations are usually slow and have side effect.

 Consumer

-Once again slightly customizing a bare-metal dotnet new worker
+Once again slightly customizing a bare-metal dotnet new worker template is enough to materialize our use case.

 |